Byrd Business Building, rm 316

 In order to not interrupt the class, students are asked to mute all cell phones prior to the beginning of each class session unless you have already explained why your cell phone is needed to your instructor.
 Personal computers are allowed for taking notes and/or looking up materials that will contribute to our class discussion.
-However, the improper use of cell phones and/or computers is not acceptable.
+However, the improper use of cell phones and/or computers will not be tolerated.

-Your instructor wants this class to be both interesting and fun, but any form of disruptive classroom behavior is not acceptable.
+Your instructor wants this class to be both interesting and fun, but any form of disruptive classroom behavior will not be tolerated.

 STUDENT RIGHTS AND RESPONSIBILITIES:

-All students are required to follow the AC Student Rights/Responsibilities Statement (Go to www.actx.edu and look under the “campus bookmarks”)
+All students are required to follow the AC Student Rights/Responsibilities Statement (On the internet, go to www.actx.edu and look under the “campus bookmarks”)